paddy-devan/travel-tagger/README.md

 2. **Supabase Account**
    - Create a new project
-   - Set up the database schema using the provided `supabase-schema.sql` file
+   - Set up the database schema using the provided `docs/supabase-schema.sql` file

 ## Getting Started